-36. The Panel acknowledges the level of quality required for research underpinning impact cases, i.e. equivalent to at least 2 star (2) or international standing, as stipulated in the General Panel Guidelines.
-[Impact case studies should specify indicators of the quality of the underpinning research such as outputs or peer-reviewed funding. $\bullet \bullet \bullet$].
-Where necessary, the Panel will review the outputs concerned in order to ensure the quality of the research is of at least 2 star (2).]

-37. [Provided that the Panel is satisfied that the quality threshold has been met, the quality of the underpinning research will not be taken into account in the assessment of the quality of impact.
+- 36. The Panel acknowledges the level of quality required for research underpinning impact cases, i.e. equivalent to at least 2 star (2) or international standing, as stipulated in the General Panel Guidelines.
+Impact case studies should specify indicators of the quality of the underpinning research such as outputs or peer-reviewed funding.
+Where necessary, the Panel will review the outputs concerned in order to ensure the quality of the research is of at least 2 star (2). - 37.
+Provided that the Panel is satisfied that the quality threshold has been met, the quality of the underpinning research will not be taken into account in the assessment of the quality of impact.
 Underpinning research referenced in a case study may also be submitted for assessment under the research output element.
-The evaluation of the outputs concerned under the impact element is a separate assessment only for assuring the threshold of underpinning research outputs as stipulated in paragraphs [9]-[14], [20]-[23] above would apply.]
+The evaluation of the outputs concerned under the impact element is a separate assessment only for assuring the threshold of underpinning research.
+In this case, the guidance on output types and criteria for assessing research outputs as stipulated in paragraphs 9-14, 20-23 above would apply.